Mod $p$ points on Shimura varieties of parahoric level (with an appendix by Rong Zhou): Introduction and statement of results

-and it suffices to show that it factors through $\mathscr{S}_G$.
-A deformation theoretic result shows that it suffices to prove this result for one point on each connected component of $X_p(\phi)$, and therefore we need to understand these connected components.
+and the main difficulty is to show that it factors through $\mathscr{S}_{U}(G,X)$.
+A deformation theoretic argument shows that it suffices to prove this factorisation for one point on each connected component of $X_p(\phi)$\footnote{There is a perfect scheme whose set of $\ovfp$-points is naturally identified with $X_p(\phi)$, which gives a decomposition of $X_p(\phi)$ into connected components, see Lemma \ref{Lem:ADLVLemma}.}, and therefore we need to understand these connected components.
 In the hyperspecial case, this is done in \cite{CKV}, and in the parahoric case this is done in \cite{HZ}, under the assumption that $G_{\mathbb{Q}_p}$ is residually split.
-The main obstruction to extend Zhou's methods beyond the residually split case, is that we do not understand connected components of affine Deligne-Lusztig varieties for more general groups\footnote{After a first version of our paper appeared, we learned of recent work of Nie \cite{NieConnected} which solves this problem for unramified groups.}.
+The main obstruction to extend the methods of \cite{Z} beyond the residually split case, is that we do not understand connected components of affine Deligne--Lusztig varieties of parahoric level for more general groups.\footnote{After a first version of our paper appeared, we learned of work of Nie \cite{NieConnected} which solves this problem for unramified groups.
+Recently there has been work of Gleason--Lim--Xu \cite{GleasonLimXu} and Gleason--Lourenço \cite{GleasonLourenco} which completely settles the problem of understanding connected components of affine Deligne--Lusztig varieties.}

-Our proof of Theorem \ref{Thm:TheoremPoints} does not address connected components of affine Deligne-Lusztig varieties.
-Instead, we prove the theorem at parahoric level by reducing to the case of a hyperspecial parahoric, where we can use Kisin's result.
-Our argument makes crucial use of moduli spaces of Witt vector shtukas (see \cites{XiaoZhu, ShenYuZhang}) and the incarnation of special fibers of local models as subvarieties of Witt vector affine flag varieties (see \cite{HePappasRapoport}).
+The geometry of affine Deligne--Lusztig varieties is simpler the larger the parahoric subgroup is.
+For unramified groups the geometry is simplest for hyperspecial subgroups, and for more general quasi-split groups the geometry is simplest for very special subgroups.
+This is why it is reasonable to try to prove Theorems \ref{Thm:Uniformisation} and \ref{Thm:CMLifting} for very special parahoric subgroups, using the above strategy.

+In Appendix \ref{Sec:VerySpecialADLV}, Rong Zhou studies connected components of affine Deligne--Lusztig varieties for quasi-split groups and very special parahoric subgroups, generalising results of \cite{CKV} and \cite{Nie1} in the case of unramified groups and hyperspecial level.
+In particular, part 1 of Theorem \ref{Thm:Uniformisation} and Theorem \ref{Thm:CMLifting} in the case of a very special parahoric are proved there, see Theorem \ref{Thm:VerySpecialUniformisationAndLifting}.

+To prove uniformisation for a general parahoric subgroup, we use the fact that every parahoric subgroup contains an Iwahori subgroup, and that every Iwahori subgroup is contained in a very special parahoric subgroup if $G_{\qp}$ is quasi-split.
+Thus given the results of Appendix \ref{Sec:VerySpecialADLV}, we need to show that the validity of Theorems \ref{Thm:Uniformisation} and \ref{Thm:CMLifting} propagates "up" from very special parahoric subgroups to Iwahori subgroups, and propagates "down" from Iwahori subgroups to general parahoric subgroups.
+The latter is proved in \cite[Proposition 7.7]{Z}, and so we focus on the former.